bonitasoft/bonita-labs-doc/md/architecture.md

 ## Components

-### BICI Server
+### BICI server

 The backend server polls data, creates process mining models, and serves the REST APIs.

 :::info
-ICI Server is secured by https and a security token to allow only requests from Bonita server.
+ICI Server is secured by https and a security token to only allow requests from Bonita server.
-Calls with other origin are rejected with a 403 (Forbidden) response code
+Calls with other origins are rejected with a 403 (Forbidden) response code.
 :::

-### BICI Storage
+### BICI storage

 It stores ICI data and predictive models, and it relies on Elasticsearch engine.